 How to make a memory book

-Do you want to know how do you make a memory book and what is a memory book for?
+Do you want to know how do you make a memory book?
+Or why you might want to make one?
 What can be put in a memory book & how they can help a family member or a friend remember their life stories?

 What is a memory book?

 A memory book contains a collection of photographs, pictures and descriptions placed in a book to help the person or others to remember a persons life’s activities or interests.
 This can be a great aid to stimulating the memories of a person with dementia.
 Photos of friends and family members, events in their life, holidays or work can all be included.